Tanzanite

 Tanzanite is a new addition to the official birthstone list by the American Gem Trade Association.
 As of October 2002, it is an additional birthstone for the month of December.
 Tanzanite is also the recommended gem gift for couples celebrating their twenty-fourth wedding anniversary.

 Come visit us at Laney’s today and see our selection of tanzanite jewelry.
-Tanzanite is truly no ordinary gemstone and has a rarity greater then diamonds.
+Tanzanite is truly no ordinary gemstone and has a rarity greater then that of diamonds.